 Messages and keys support full UTF-8 encoding allowing the cryptosystem to process language scripts from Arabic to Katakana to Yi.
 Visible and invisible graphemes can be used.

-No two ciphertexts are identical, even if the same keys are used to encrypt the same plaintext at the same time on the same machine.
+No two ciphertexts will be identical, even if the same keys were to be used to encrypt the same plaintext at the same time on the same machine.
 The cryptosystem randomly adjusts each ciphertext for uniqueness.